chacka1315/siaka-dropdown-menu-package/README.md

 ## ✨ Features

-- Smooth slide-in/out animations

 - Simple, customizable CSS classes
 - Works with vanilla JS (no framework required)
+- Built-in close button support (but Make sure the menu block is positioned on css(position : absolute, fixed, sticky, relative...) because the close button is appenChild on the menu block so the button will be positioned if the menu block has some position)
 - Some more are comming...
-- Built-in close button support (but Make sure the menu block is positioned on css(position : absolute, fixed, sticky, relative...) because the close button is appenChild on the menu block so the button will be positioned if the menu block has some position)

 ---